GEOS-DEV/GEOS/src/coreComponents/fieldSpecification/docs/EquilibriumInitialCondition.rst

 Expected behavior:

 * In this approach, it is the responsibility of the user to make sure that these initial fields satisfy a hydrostatic equilibrium.
-If not, the model will equilibrate itself during the first time steps of the simulation, which may cause large changes in pressure, component fractions, and temperature.
+If not, the model will equilibrate itself during the first time steps of the simulation, possibly causing large initial changes in pressure, component fractions, and temperature.

-* If the initial state imposed by the **FieldSpecification** tags is not at equilibrium, the displacements produced by coupled flow and mechanics simulations should be interpreted with caution, as these displacements are computed with respect to the non-equilibrium initial state.
+* If the initial state imposed by the **FieldSpecification** tags is not at equilibrium, the displacements produced by coupled flow and mechanics simulations should be interpreted with caution, as these displacements are computed with respect to a non-equilibrium initial state.

-* This method is well suited to impose initial fields in complex cases currently not supported by the **HydrostaticEquilibrium** tag (e.g., in the presence of phase contacts, capillary pressure, etc).
-Specifically, the user can equilibrate the model using other means (e.g., using another simulator, or running a few steps of GEOSX), retrieve the equilibrated values, convert them into x-y-z tables, and impose them in the new GEOSX simulations using **FieldSpecification** tags.
+* This method is suited to impose initial fields in complex cases currently not supported by the **HydrostaticEquilibrium** tag (e.g., in the presence of phase contacts, capillary pressure, etc).
+Specifically, the user can equilibrate the model using other means (such as using another simulator, or running a few steps of GEOSX), retrieve the equilibrated values, convert them into x-y-z tables, and impose them in the new GEOSX simulations using **FieldSpecification** tags.